jxph025319/edx-documentation/en_us/course_authors/source/video/upload_video_edx/video_setup.rst

 Each partner institution identifies one person, or more often several people, to be video administrators.
-The video administrators periodically use the YouTube Content Management System (CMS) to access the video files that are hosted by YouTube and the reports that YouTube produces.
+The video administrators periodically use the YouTube content management system (CMS) to access the video files that are hosted by YouTube and the reports that YouTube produces.

 Video administrators use the CMS to access your YouTube channels, the